Practicing Loving Interventions: The Johnson Model Explained

 Key Elements of the Johnson Model

-2. Expressing Concern: During the intervention, participants communicate their concerns and observations about the individual's behavior, emphasizing the impact it has on themselves and the relationship.
+Expressing Concern: During the intervention, participants communicate their concerns and observations about the individual's behavior, emphasizing the impact it has on themselves and the relationship.
+They do this with love, showing that the intervention is not about blame but about healing.

-3. Offering Help: Instead of placing blame, the focus is on offering tangible help and support.
+Offering Help: Instead of placing blame, the focus is on offering tangible help and support.
 This could include treatment options, counseling resources, or specific ways in which loved ones are willing to assist.
+Providing a clear path to recovery reinforces the message that the intervention is an act of love.

-4. Setting Boundaries: Clear boundaries are established to encourage healthy behaviors and discourage destructive ones.
+Setting Boundaries: Clear boundaries are established to encourage healthy behaviors and discourage destructive ones.
 This can involve consequences if the individual refuses help.
+However, these boundaries are set with the intention of helping, not punishing.

 The Role of Love in Successful Interventions